-Indian Subcontinent Sustainability Launched November 2006
+Indian Subcontinent Sustainability

+Launched November 2006

-Global FUM AUD 390 million
+Global FUM AUD 513 million

-The strategy formally transitioned to the Sustainable Funds Group in 2008 and changed it's name in 2019.
+The strategy formally transitioned to the Sustainable Funds Group in 2008 and changed its name in 2019.
 The strategy invests in shares of companies based in or having significant operations in India, Pakistan, Sri Lanka or Bangladesh.

 Examples of investments we have made as part of the strategy include Dabur (India) and BRAC Bank (Bangladesh).
+Further holdings for the strategy can be found on our interactive map.

 Established in 1884 to produce and dispense Ayurvedic medicines, Dabur has evolved into a professionally run broad-based consumer company with a particular focus on Ayurveda based products.
 Their core product is Chyawanprash, a brown, sticky paste containing herbs, spices and other natural ingredients and based on ancient Ayurvedic recipes.
 It can be eaten directly or mixed with water or milk and is believed to have wide-ranging health benefits.
-The Company has taken cash flows from this product and built a broad-based, diversified consumer company covering hair care, skin care, digestives, health care and food.
-The Ayurvedic heritage of the Company underpins many of its products and guides their long-term strategy and positioning.
+The company has taken cash flows from this product and built a broad-based, diversified consumer company covering hair care, skin care, digestives, health care and food.
+The Ayurvedic heritage of the company underpins many of its products and guides their long-term strategy and positioning.

-As such, the Company is particularly well positioned for shifting consumer preferences towards healthier, more environmentally friendly consumer choices.
-Management are professional and family members are still present on the board.
+As such, the company is particularly well positioned for shifting consumer preferences towards healthier, more environmentally friendly consumer choices.
+Management are professional and family members are still present on the Board.

 BRAC Bank is a Bangladeshi financial institution controlled by the world's largest non-governmental organisation (NGO), BRAC.
 The bank is primarily a lender to small and medium-sized enterprises (SMEs) with an average loan size of USD10k.
 It has a clear social mission of inclusivity and to 'be impactful by being big'; SMEs in Bangladesh make up 99% of all firms and three quarters cannot access formal credit.
-In 2011 the Company developed bKash, a mobile payments system which has proved wildly successful enabling millions of people in rural areas without access to bank branches to access simple savings products.
+In 2011 the company developed bKash, a mobile payments system which has proved wildly successful enabling millions of people in rural areas without access to bank branches to access simple savings products.

-Worldwide Sustainability Launched November 2012
+Worldwide Sustainability Launched

+November 2012

 The Worldwide Sustainability strategy is an unconstrained investment strategy that allows us to invest in companies across the world.
-We launched the strategy because we believe we needed to understand all companies in a global context to be good Emerging Markets and Asia Pacific investors, and because we recognise the limitations of any single region becoming very fully valued at any time.
+We launched the strategy because we believed we needed to understand all companies in a global context to be good Emerging Markets and Asia Pacific investors, and because we recognised the limitations of any single region becoming very fully valued at any time.

 Examples of long-term investments we have made as part of the strategy include: Fortinet (United States) and Merck KGaA (Germany).
+Further holdings for the strategy can be found on our interactive map.

 Fortinet is one of the largest global providers of network cybersecurity hardware and software services, such as firewalls, anti-virus, intrusion prevention and endpoint security.
 It was founded in 2000 by two entrepreneurial brothers Ken and Michael Xie, who have over 30 years of experience in the industry and still own around 14% of the company.
 Fortinet play a crucial role in protecting a wide range of customers including financial services, telecommunication companies, education, healthcare, government and retail.
-The company is set to benefit from continued structural growth tailwindsG, including the roll-out of 5G broadband, increasingly distributed enterprises, and greater volumes of data and transactions.
+The company is set to benefit from continued structural growth tailwinds, including the roll-out of 5G broadband, increasingly distributed enterprises, and greater volumes of data and transactions.
 Their focus on network security combined with consistently high investments in research and development, helps them maintain a technological advantage.